J-DubApps/Blog/content/posts/2024/Working-With-or-For/Working-With-Julian.md

 - **Complex concepts require 'me for me to process**.
 Certain concepts need time for me to completely process.
 Sometimes, I won't fully understand in one meeting / conversation.
-If that's the case, then I may come back to you later with succinct questions. <br />
+If that's the case, then I may come back to you later with a succinct question or two. <br />

 - **I am a visual learner**.
 The best way to explain a concept to me is to visualize it.
 I love visualizing things because it allows me to easily understand how things are connected. <br />